Kristen D. Burton

 Committee: Christopher Morris (chair), John Garrigus, Elisabeth Cawthon, Sarah Rose, Frederick H. Smith (outside reader, College of William & Mary)

 Exam fields: English Colonization in Ireland and North America; The Age of Atlantic Revolutions; Intercultural Transfer

 Thesis: “The Citie Calls for Beere: The Introduction of Hops and the Foundation of Industrial Brewing in London, 1200-1700”

 B.A. in History, Oklahoma State University, 2008.

 “The Drunkard’s Progress: How Alcohol Became an Intoxicant in the Era of Enlightened Medicine” (under contract and manuscript review, Louisiana State University Press).

-“From British Export to French Expansion: the Global Spread of Organized Soccer” (accepted, Yearbook of Transnational History, forthcoming).
+“From British Export to French Expansion: the Global Spread of Organized Soccer,” in Thomas Adam ed., Yearbook of Transnational History, Volume One (Roman & Littlefield, 2018).